 - 01 February 1999

-Marta gas always lived with dogs.
-When she was 10 years old her family got a German shepherd puppy called Amore.
+Marta has always lived with dogs.
+When she was 10 years old, her family got a German shepherd puppy called Amore.
 Marta has always loved dogs and been interested in teaching them since she was a child.

 Marta also loves nature and all domestic and wild animals.
 She took extra biology classes in a local "nature house" and came across a class called "About dogs".
 The teacher practiced agility with her dogs as a side hobby.
 She told Marta about every possible sport or activity people do with their dogs.
-Agility caught Martas attention, and she startet to go to agility trainings.
-She startet agility in 2010, when she was 11 years old.
+Agility caught Martas attention, and she started to go to agility trainings.
+She started agility in 2010 when she was 11 years old.

 «To me, agility is a big game.
 A game that I play with my dogs.
 It's all about trust, fun, believing and spending amazing time with my dogs.
-It cannot be forced, it doesn't work if only one of us enjoying it.
+It cannot be forced, and it doesn't work if only one of us is enjoying it.
 The dog comes first!
-Then come the ambitions, the dreams, but the dog remains the most important factor in agility for me.
+Then comes the ambitions and dreams, but the dog remains the most important factor in agility for me.
 If you love the dog, love the sport and don't put your goals in the first place - success will most likely follow».

 JayShetland sheepdog26 January 2014

-Marta wanted a dog that she could have the maximum fun with on the agility field.
+Marta wanted a dog she could have the maximum fun with on the agility field.

 «I had always admired my trainer's sheltie Chika.
 She was the most active and jolly little girl.
 I really wanted a dog similar to her.
-One day I got a message that Chika's sister had puppies and there's a chance I could be the new owner to one of them.
+One day I got a message that Chika's sister had puppies, and there was a chance I could be the new owner of one of them.

 1st place in individual agility small, Agility World Championship, Spain, 2016